 Are you heading to the Canadian prairie province of Saskatchewan?
 Looking for Saskatoon restaurants that offer a true local experience?
 From hemp bread to aged silver ribeye, here’s where to savour some superb Saskatchewan terroir.
 Saskatoon restaurants, Saskatchewan terroir It’s official.
 Saskatoon, Saskatchewan, a prairie city in Canada’s midwest, has become a culinary destination.
 BECAUSE THERE IS STUFF HERE TO MAKE […]

 Visiting New York City?
 Checking out Soho?
 Experience the evolution of the cocktail revolution at Mr Jones bar in the Dominick Hotel, NYC Well, the Trump Hotel Soho is gone from Manhattan and rebranded as the Dominick Hotel.
 What remains are the cocktails.
 Am I not supposed to be doing this?
 One of the bartenders at […]

 Visiting Lyon, France?
 Often called the Food Capital of the World, it’s the perfect place to dive lips first into food tourism.
 Here are some of the best Lyon restaurants (and what they taught me about my husband).
 Lyon restaurants, a romantic food adventure As I often say to my husband (at least when he’s not […]

 These are the top ten places to hang out in Toronto according to me, which means (sorry) no nightclubs because I get sleepy.
 However.
 You will find places to eat, drink, sit and then … eat some more, because they’re mostly restaurants and lounges.
 Pick a category, any category: You’ll find hipster joints, places where Real Housewives of Anywhere […]

-The glamorous Le Train Bleu will change the way you think about train stations forever Where the heck am I?
+The glamorous Le Train Bleu will change the way you think about train stations forever Le Train Bleu – one of Paris’s most beautiful restaurants Where the heck am I?
 I crank my head and stare up at a cathedral-like ceiling that is completely, and I mean completely, coated in frescoes and gold.
-I’m supposed to be in Gare de Lyon to catch my Paris to Barcelona train, but now I’m […]
+I’m supposed to be […]